NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 Full list of reasons can be found on the [Placeholders](https://github.com/NEZNAMY/TAB/wiki/Placeholders#placeholder-is-not-working) page.

-## #13 - How can I display ItemsAdder images?
+## #12 - How can I display ItemsAdder images?
 ItemsAdder offers placeholders, which return the respective symbol to which your desired image is bound to.
-You can get them using ItemsAdder's PlaceholderAPI expansion using their `%img_<something>%` placeholder.
+You can get them using ItemsAdder's PlaceholderAPI expansion using their `%img_<name>%` placeholder.
 ItemsAdder's internal placeholders (`:something:`) will not work in TAB.

+If you are unable to change the references (for example because they are defined in permission plugin and used elsewhere as well), you can use [PlaceholderAPI](https://github.com/NEZNAMY/TAB/wiki/Quick-PlaceholderAPI-startup-guide)'s `imgfix` expansion that replaces format of given placeholders into the correct format.
+Example: `%luckperms_prefix%` -> `%imgfix_{luckperms_prefix}%`

-## #14 - How can I use UTF characters in configuration?
+## #13 - How can I use UTF characters in configuration?
 **Option 1**: [Save the file in UTF-8 encoding](https://github.com/NEZNAMY/TAB/wiki/How-to-save-the-config-in-UTF8-encoding) and use your desired symbol directly.

 **Option 2**:  Find hex code of your symbol (4 hexadecimal numbers) and use `\uxxxx` format, where `xxxx` is hexcode of the symbol.